Day 12 – Mount Massive – Segment 10

 The scene to west from here at the saddle is enough reward, but I’ve come this far and elect to go on.
 I grab a few things, wolf down a quick Clif Bar, and stash my pack behind a rock, out of the wind.
 What a difference!

-In some places I’m required to do some light scrambling, gripping my hands on the rock, moving freely without my pack.
+In some places I’m required to do some light scrambling.
+I grip the rock, moving freely without my pack.
 This is the best!
 Are we having fun yet?

 What a day.
 It’s just incredible and there are no words.

-As I descend, it’s apparent that the weather is clearing for good.
+As I descend it becomes apparent that the weather is clearing for good.

 …and the wind is at my back!

-I retrace my steps back down into the woods, and onto The Colorado Trail.
+I retrace my steps back into the woods, and onto The Colorado Trail.

 I go about a mile on the CT in the gathering darkness, before calling it a night at South Willow Creek.
 There’s a nice campsite, huddled down a steep hillside off the trail.